 The purpose of "The Marino Project: Roofs For Troops" is to bring awareness and support for active, veteran and retired service members suffering from disability, PTSD and other traumatic injuries during and after their service.

 My next duty station was located in Quantico, VA.
 I went on my B-billet to become a Primary Marksmanship Instructor and Small Arms Weapons Instructor.
-I worked at three different bars/clubs part time and as a security guard aboard Ft.
+I worked at three bars/clubs part-time and as a security guard aboard Ft.
 Belvoir Army base.
 I was always working and staying busy during those short few years.
-Once the war broke out in Iraq it was only a matter of months before I volunteered my services back to Camp Lejeune to go fight beside my fellow brothers-in-arms.
+As the War raged in Iraq, it was only a matter of months before I had the opportunity to fight beside my fellow brothers-in-arms.

 I received my new orders back to my old stomping grounds, 1st Battalion 2nd Marine Division.
 I was only in my new unit for a month before deploying to Kuwait and "The Triangle of Death," Al Iskandariya, Iraq.
 Two short months into my combat deployment, I was hit by a secondary roadside bomb.
 I suffered an "unknown" Traumatic Brain Injury (TBI), as my injuries were not life-threatening.
 After two short days of light-duty, I continued with the deployment, and my TBI went undiscovered, and I was not diagnosed until post-deployments.

-Throughout my life I have done nothing but try to excel at every task and mission I have been given throughout my life.
-I strive for excellence and hope to achieve the goals of becoming a healthier man, a good father and continue to learn and grow as a husband to my lovely wife.
-I want to help others that have struggled with the war, I want to reach out and be a shoulder to lean on for someone else with similar injuries.
-Some of the best memories I have in my life are; the day I was given my Eagle, Globe and Anchor followed by meeting my wife Laura.
-I have fought the good fight and it is time to move on and put the war behind me.
-Freedom is not free, and we all have made many sacrifices during this nation's time of War.
+I try to excel at every task and mission I have been given throughout my life.
+I strive for excellence and hope to achieve the goals of becoming a healthier man, a better father, and a husband to my lovely wife.
+In addition, I want to help others who struggle with their disabilities and the Fog of War.
+Some of the best memories I have in my life are; the day I earned my Eagle, Globe, and Anchor, meeting my wife Laura, followed by the births of our children.